Draw This, Then Die!

 Draw This, Then Die! (これ描いて死ね, Kore Kaite Shine) is a Japanese manga series written and illustrated by Minoru Toyoda.
-It has been serialized in Shogakukan's Monthly Shōnen Sunday magazine since November 2021, with its chapters collected into eight tankōbon volumes as of October 2025.
-An anime television series adaptation produced by Shin-Ei Animation is set to premiere in 2026.
+It has been serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday since November 2021, with its chapters collected into ten tankōbon volumes as of July 2026.
+An anime television series adaptation produced by Shin-Ei Animation aired from July to September 2026.
+A second season has been announced.

-The series was awarded the 16th Manga Taishō in 2023 and the 70th Shogakukan Manga Award in 2025.
+The series was awarded the 16th Manga Taishō in 2023 and the 70th Shogakukan Manga Award in 2024.

 Plot

-Yasumi Ai is a first-year high school student living on Izu Ōshima, an island that is part of Tokyo prefecture.
+Ai Yasumi is a first-year high school student living on Izu Ōshima, an island that is part of Tokyo Metropolis.
 She loves to read manga, but a certain event triggered her to start thinking about creating manga.
 The world that awaits her and the pain and joy of creating works of art is spared.